judell/AnnotationPoweredSurvey/README.md

 ## Notes

-The `requires` syntax includes only the minimum set of patterns implied by the CredCo questionaire, in order to get the ball rolling on that front.
-The syntax will definitely need to evolve/improve/simplify as other patterns appear.
+The `requires` syntax includes only the minimum set of patterns implied by the CredCo questionnaire.
+The syntax will definitely need to evolve/improve/simplify as other patterns emerge.

 The app remembers the selection sent from the host page.
 That's convenient for this survey, which includes a series of questions whose answers want to anchor to the article's title.
 But if you proceed to a new question that requires a different selection, there isn't yet a mechanism to enforce that.